browserstack/enigma/docs/“How-to” guides/User Guides/First User Setup.md

 1. Setup django superuser

-- Exec into the Enigma container
+- Exec into the Enigma container if you are using docker

 ```bash
 docker exec -it enigma bash